Seyud/AMMF2/docs/WEBUI_GUIDE_EN.md

 ## 📋 Overview

-This document provides development and customization guidelines for the WebUI component of the AMMF framework.
+This document provides development and customization guidelines for the WebUI part of the AMMF framework.
 WebUI is a browser-based configuration interface that allows users to configure module settings, view status information, and perform common operations through a graphical interface.

 ## 🚀 Quick Start

-## 🎨 Customizing the WebUI
+## 🎨 Customizing WebUI

 ### File Structure